SenseNet/sn-client/.github/PULL_REQUEST_TEMPLATE/documentation.md

 ## 👩‍💻 Reviewer Notes

 <!---
-Provide some notes for reviewers to help them provide targeted feedback -->
+Provide some notes for reviewers to help them to give you targeted feedback -->